AnimeshK24/Swap_Element-/README.md

 3.Signal Processing: In audio or image processing applications, analyzing the moving average of signals can be useful for noise reduction and signal enhancement.
 By calculating the moving average of signal samples over a specified window, unwanted noise can be filtered out, improving the quality of the processed data.

-To use the Moving Average Calculation Algorithm in your codebase:
+To use the Moving Average Calculation Algorithm in your codebase:-

 1.Include the necessary headers ("movingaverage.h).